 Staffordshire bull terriers and Pitbulls are both stocky and muscular dogs known because of their reputation – which isn’t always a good one.
-They have a similar appearance, and both have a lot of energy, so it’s easy to confuse the two.
-However, when it comes to Staffordshire bull terrier vs pitbull, there are some key differences that make it much easier to tell them apart.
+They have similar appearances, and both have a lot of energy, so it’s easy to confuse the two.
+However, when it comes to Staffordshire terrier vs pitbull, there are some key differences that make it much easier to tell them apart.

-Staffordshire bull terriers (also known as Staffies) are descended from mastiffs and bulldogs and were also originally used for dogfighting and bullfighting – this sport required large dogs in the 100-120 lb range.
+Staffordshire bull terriers (also known as Staffies) are an English breed that are descended from mastiffs and bulldogs.
+They were also originally used for dogfighting and bullfighting – this sport required large dogs in the 100-120 lb range.
 However, eventually, the terrier was added into the mix to produce smaller dogs that we know today as Staffordshire bull terriers.
 Despite staffies often being described under the term “pitbull,” there are a few differences between them.

 |Pitbull||Staffordshire Bull Terrier|